Guide · Date night

 Is it better to be overdressed or underdressed on a date?

 Slightly overdressed wins, every time.
-Effort reads as interest, and you can always soften a look — shed the layer, swap the earrings — but you can't dress up a hoodie at the table.
+Effort reads as interest, and you can always soften a look — shed the layer, swap the earrings — but you cannot dress up a hoodie at the table.
 Aim one notch above the venue, not three.

 What colours work best for date night?